-One of the real advantages of windfoiling is to be able to plane/fly with much less wind than with a classic windsurf board, offering the possibility to have fun on the water on days you normally would have been sitting on the beach, waiting for the wind to pick up.
+One of the biggest advantages of windfoiling is to be able to plane with much less wind than with a classic windsurf board.
+This gives you more fun days on the water when you normally would have been sitting on the beach, waiting for the wind to pick up.

-However, when you first start windfoiling, you quickly realise that some wind is actually needed to get going.
-Also you start wondering if the many films and pictures of people flying in “no wind” on social media may have been fake.
+However, when you first start windfoiling, you quickly realize that some wind is actually needed to get going.
+Claims of foiling on social media in “no wind” aren’t exactly honest!

 Here are my three tips in order of importance :

-1- You need to have a very dynamic mast, optimally with 100% carbon, and well adapted to your sail.
+1. You need to have a very dynamic mast, ideally with 100% carbon and well adapted to your sail.
 It’s absolutely necessary to pump the sail optimally.

-If you have a limited budget, I would recommend investing in a good carbon mast and sail, and choose an aluminium foil rather than carbon.
-Some aluminium foils are flying very early, like Alpinefoil or Taaroa foil.
+If you have a limited budget, I would recommend investing in a good carbon mast and sail.
+Save money by choosing an aluminium foil rather than carbon instead.
+Some aluminum foils are flying very early, like Alpinefoil or Taaroa foil.

 Depending on your board, you will point in different directions.
 With a narrow board, you will sail across the wind.
 If you have a larger board, you will also start sailing on a beam reach when pumping the rig, but then going downwind when pumping with your feet.

-As soon as the foil takes off, you need to ride upwind again to get wind in your sail thanks to the apparent wind.
+As soon as the foil takes off, you need to ride upwind again to get wind in your sail.